Peter Jackson's interpretation of The Lord of the Rings: Transformations of characters

-Film-makers can transform the book's characters to suit the film's purposes.
-Scholars such as Janet Brennan Croft state that many of Jackson's characters are "demonstrably different" from Tolkien's: she lists Arwen, Faramir, Denethor, Théoden, Treebeard, Gimli, and "even Frodo, Sam, and Gollum".
+In her edited collection Picturing Tolkien, Janet Brennan Croft states that many of Jackson's characters are "demonstrably different" from Tolkien's: she lists Arwen, Faramir, Denethor, Théoden, Treebeard, Gimli, and "even Frodo, Sam, and Gollum".
 But the character she picks out as radically transformed is the hero Aragorn, who appears as a humble Ranger of the North, and ends as King of Gondor and Arnor.
 She suggests that the changes reflect Joseph Campbell's "heroic 'monomyth'" in which the hero ventures into a supernatural realm, fights strange forces, wins, and returns with enhanced power.
 The American variant is that the hero begins as a lone outsider, seeks justice for the community, is morally pure, and returns accepted by the community.
 Croft writes that Tolkien's quest fits Campbell's model quite closely, but that it is Frodo who sets out as the fairytale hero, the ordinary person who as Verlyn Flieger writes "stumbles into heroic adventure and does the best he can"; Tolkien then switches about Frodo's and Aragorn's roles as heroes.
 Jackson puts the Shire under violent threat from the start.
 Tolkien has Aragorn always aiming for marriage with Arwen; Jackson, in keeping with the chastity required in the American monomyth, has Aragorn avoid both Arwen and Éowyn, who carries a torch for him.

 Both critics and film-makers are aware that transformations can be controversial.
 The scholar of literature Victoria Gaydosik notes that the screenwriters Fran Walsh and Philippa Boyens joke about "crimes against the book" on the extended edition DVD, and investigates the transformation of Arwen in the films.
 In the film of The Fellowship of the Ring, Arwen takes on elements of the "warrior princess" role not found in the book.
-This prompted debate on fan sites about how she might feature in The Two Towers; a photograph showed Arwen "in full armor wielding her father's sword at Helm's Deep", but what Boyens jokingly called that "slight departure" from Tolkien did not appear in the film of The Two Towers, where Arwen returns to being "passively feminine"; in the book she does not appear at all, only her hand-woven banner for her fiancé Aragorn being mentioned.
+This prompted debate on fan sites about how she might feature in The Two Towers: A photograph showed Arwen "in full armor wielding her father's sword at Helm's Deep", but what Boyens jokingly called that "slight departure" from Tolkien did not appear in the film of The Two Towers, where Arwen returns to being "passively feminine".
+In the book she does not appear at all, only her hand-woven banner for her fiancé Aragorn being mentioned.
 Walsh confirmed that the conception of Arwen in the script changed radically before the release of The Two Towers in the face of fan opinion.

 Effective film technique

-Scholars and critics have largely agreed that the film makes fine use of visual imagery and music to convey an impression of Middle-earth, from the New Zealand landscapes to the use of casting, costumes, prosthetics and digital effects to create characters and action.
+Critics and scholars have largely agreed that the film makes fine use of visual imagery and music to convey an impression of Middle-earth, from the New Zealand landscapes to the use of casting, costumes, prosthetics and digital effects to create characters and action.